sdeSameerSweety/Homeify/readme.md

 #### Frontend

-It's Frontend is fully made up of React and JS Frameworks.
+It's Frontend is fully made up of Tailwind and React JS Frameworks.

 #### Backend